influxdata/influxdb-client-js/influxdb-client-apis.task.every.md

 ## Task.every property

-Interval at which the task runs. `every` also determines when the task first runs, depending on the specified time.
-Value is a [duration literal](https://docs.influxdata.com/flux/latest/spec/lexical-elements/#duration-literals)<!-- -->).
+The interval ([duration literal](https://docs.influxdata.com/influxdb/v2.3/reference/glossary/#rfc3339-timestamp)<!-- -->) at which the task runs. `every` also determines when the task first runs, depending on the specified time.

 <b>Signature:</b>